A beginner's guide to getting into gaming

 Best for: Those who want a one-and-done option.

-The modest Series S ($350) and the much more powerful Series X ($500) can play anything from Xbox's vast digital library, but they're also built for Game Pass, which lets you download or stream hundreds of games for $10 to $15 a month.
+The modest Series S (starting at $300) and the much more powerful Series X ($500) can play anything from Xbox's vast digital library, but they're also built for Game Pass, which lets you download or stream hundreds of games for $10 to $15 a month.
 That includes new titles and big-budget mainstays like Halo that might otherwise cost you $70 per game.

 PlayStation 5